ElementUser/HoN-Patch-Notes-Game-Bot/hon_patch_notes_game_bot/config/submission_content.md

 ## Rewards

-- 10 Lucky Winners from the pool of potential winners will receive 200 Gold Coins each.
+- 10 Lucky Winners from the pool of potential winners will receive `gold_coin_reward` Gold Coins each.
 - Winners will be announced in this thread when the game ends.
 - You will receive a message from /u/S2Sliferjam if you have been chosen!